igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 ```
 It is, in fact, difficult to catch such Halmos behavior or even understand that something is wrong.

 Okay, let's fix it somehow.
-For this particular case, I propose to abandon this algorithm through mapping, and use a regular array, assuming that there are no more than 2 owners (the largest size of a dynamic array considered by Halmos by default):
+For this particular case, I propose to abandon this algorithm through mapping, and use a regular array, assuming that there are no more than 2 owners (the largest size of a dynamic array considered by Halmos by default).
+Such a "direct" algorithm stores data in a simpler form and it is easier for Halmos to understand that `owner` should be a symbolic value:
 ```solidity
 ...
 mapping(address => address) internal owners;